Making LLC Operating Agreements

 Why You Need an LLC Operating Agreement

 While operating agreements aren't mandatory in all states, it's a good idea to have one prior to launching an LLC.
 It's not uncommon for friends and family members to go into business together based on a verbal understanding, especially if it's a small business.
-But it is best to take the time to prepare a written operating agreement right from the start.
+However, it is best to take the time to prepare a written operating agreement right from the start.
 Having an operating agreement will provide many benefits, such as:

 - Laying out how your LLC will operate: Taking the time to write an agreement ensures everyone is on the same page with how you will be operating your business.

 - Breaking down how much each person will own and who will do what: If your LLC is multi-member, you will want to break down how much each member owns and/or contributes to the business.
 For example, if there are three members, each member may be an equal owner of 33.33% of the business.
-On the other hand, you may decide that one person owns 50% of the business and the other two members split the other half 25/25.
+On the other hand, you may decide that one person owns 50% of the business and the other two members split the other 50%.

 - Avoiding misunderstandings and potential legal action among owners: When everyone knows the rules, there is far less chance for misunderstandings that can detract from the smooth operation of the business.